askap-vast/vast-tools/docs/contributing/newepoch.md

 However, adding observations with different footprints (e.g. the Phase II survey high frequency observations) will require new footprint MOCs to be created.
 This will also require new field MOCs (e.g. `vasttools/data/mocs/VAST_PILOT_FIELD_1.fits`) to be generated, although no automated process for this exists yet.

 ## Epoch Addition Steps
+To add a new epoch, users should take the below actions.

-1. Ensure that you have access to the necessary data, i.e. the `ASKAP_SURVEYS` repo and all images from the epoch and image type of interest.
+* Ensure that you have access to the necessary data, i.e. the `ASKAP_SURVEYS` repo and all images from the epoch and image type of interest.

-2. Generate the epoch metadata using the methods described above.
+* Generate the epoch metadata using the methods described above.

-3. Place the epoch information csv file in `vasttools/data/csvs/`, named `vast_epochXX_info.csv`, where `XX` is the two digit zero padded epoch number.
+* Place the epoch information csv file in `vasttools/data/csvs/`, named `vast_epochXX_info.csv`, where `XX` is the two digit zero padded epoch number.

-4. Place the full-epoch MOC in `vasttools/data/mocs/`, named `VAST_PILOT_EPOCHXX.moc.fits`, where `XX` is the two digit zero padded epoch number.
+* Place the full-epoch MOC in `vasttools/data/mocs/`, named `VAST_PILOT_EPOCHXX.moc.fits`, where `XX` is the two digit zero padded epoch number.

-5. Replace the current version of `VAST_PILOT.stmoc.fits` in `vasttools/data/mocs/` with the updated version containing the observations from the new epoch.
+* Replace the current version of `VAST_PILOT.stmoc.fits` in `vasttools/data/mocs/` with the updated version containing the observations from the new epoch.

-6. Add the new epoch to the `RELEASED_EPOCHS` variable found in [`vasttools.survey`](../../reference/survey).
+* Add the new epoch to the `RELEASED_EPOCHS` variable found in [`vasttools.survey`](../../reference/survey).

-7. Add the new epoch to the `FIELD_FILES` variable found in [`vasttools.survey`](../../reference/survey).
+* Add the new epoch to the `path` variable found in [`vasttools.survey.load_fields_file`](../../reference/survey/load_fields_file).

-8. Make sure the new epoch data is present in the standard release format if the instance of VAST Tools has access to the survey data.
+* Make sure the new epoch data is present in the standard release format if the instance of VAST Tools has access to the survey data.

+### Example Epoch Addition
+The following steps will allow users to add epoch 99 to the package, from start to finish assuming absolutely no pre-processing.
+In the future these steps may be simplified, for example if observations datetime data is already added to the fits images.

+1. Download the `ASKAP_SURVEYS` repo to `/path/to/surveys/db/` and specify the base data directory with environment variable `VAST_DATA_DIR`.
+This assumes that the images of interest have already had the observation date added to them.
+If not, that can be done using [`vasttools.tools.add_obs_date`](../../reference/tools/#vasttools.tools.add_obs_date).

+2. Run the following code to generate the fields info csv files.
+!!! example "Example: Generate epoch metadata"
+    Generate all epoch metadata for epoch 99
+    ```python
+    from vasttools.tools import create_fields_csv
+    create_fields_csv('99', '/path/to/surveys_db/')
+    ```

+3. Move the resulting info csv, `vast_epoch99_info.csv` files into `vasttools/data/csvs/`

+4. Update the `RELEASED_EPOCHS` variable in `vasttools.__init__.py`, appending `"99": "99"` to the existing dictionary.

+5. Update the `paths` variable in `vasttools.survey.load_fields_file`, appending `"99": importlib.resources.path('vasttools.data.csvs', 'vast_epoch99_info.csv')` to the existing dictionary.

+6. If the fits files don't contain datetime information, add it with the following code.
+This should be done for all image types and polarisations, but only one is necessary for the following steps.
+!!! example "Example: Add datetime information to fits images"
+    Add observation datetime information to stokes I combined images from epoch 99
+    ```python
+    from vasttools.tools import add_obs_date
+    add_obs_date('99', 'COMBINED', 'STOKESI_IMAGES')
+    ```

+7. Run the following code to generate all MOCs and STMOCs.
+!!! example "Example: Generate MOCs and STMOCs"
+    Generate all MOCs and STMOCs for epoch 99
+    ```python
+    from vasttools.tools import gen_mocs_epoch
+    gen_mocs_epoch('99', 'COMBINED', 'STOKESI_IMAGES')
+    ```

+8. Move the full-epoch MOC, `VAST_PILOT_EPOCH99.moc.fits`, to `vasttools/data/mocs/`.

+9. Move the updated full-survey STMOC, `VAST_PILOT.stmoc.fits`, to `vasttools/data/mocs/`.

+10. Create a new git branch for this epoch with `git checkout -b add-epoch-99`.

+11. Commit all of the new changes, and push to the github repository with !!! example "Example: Push new epoch to git"
+    Commit changes required for the addition of epoch 99
+    ```git add vasttools/data/csvs/vast_epoch99_info.csv
+    git add __init__.py
+    git add vasttools/survey.py
+    git add vasttools/data/mocs/VAST_PILOT_EPOCH99.moc.fits
+    git add vasttools/data/mocs/VAST_PILOT.stmoc.fits
+    ```